 UX deliverables are the tool of the user experience professional to communicate ideas and findings to stakeholders.
 UX Designers, UX Strategists, UX Engineers, User Researchers, and Interaction Designers all have UX artifacts they produce as part of their process.
 What deliverables being delivered depend on the type of UX professional, specific project conditions, and the role of the professional in the organization.
 Knowing what tools are available is challenging, to help we’ve provided a cheat sheet from our pragmatic point of view.

-Note: Many different roles in an organization may produce these artifacts, not just UX pros.
-Marketing, Customer Experience, and Product Owners to name a few.
+Note: Many different roles in an organization may produce these artifacts, not just UX specialists.
+Marketing, Customer Experience, Engineers and Product Owners to name a few.

 Discover the holistic experience of the user and find alignment

 What are the problems, challenges, and current state for the user?